 Sustainability at TDJS

-The committee meet at least once a month to discuss their ideas, monitor how the school is using energy and its resources, looking at current news stories about the environment and taking part in initiatives in our local area and nationally.
+The committee meets once a month to discuss ideas, monitor how the school is using energy and its resources, to to look at current news stories about the environment and initiatives in our local area and nationally.
 Away from these meetings, children feedback to their classes, encourage their peers to take an active interest and promote their ‘green’ mentality throughout the school and the community.

 In 2016, our school’s ‘Eco Code’ was updated for the second time.
 The pledge is shared with all staff and students to try and promote a consistent approach to our effort across the school.